danhuang0/Algorithm/RadixSort.md

 Time complexity for counting sort is O(n + b) where n is the size of input array, b is the base/radix for representing numbers.
 Radix sort will use counting sort d times where d is the number of digit of the max value.

 - Space: O(n + b) <br/>
 count array holds up to b distinct values, and output array holds n elements.
-So the total space complexity is O(n + k).
+So the total space complexity is O(n + b).

 ### References
 1. https://en.wikipedia.org/wiki/Radix_sort